Prescription Drug Crime Defense Lawyer in Dayton

 Good Samaritan Laws

 Ohio has Good Samaritan provisions in the law that protect individuals from certain drug possession charges if they seek emergency help for an overdose.
-According to this law, if you call the police for help because of an overdose for yourself or others and they find illegal drugs on you, you could be immune from prosecution.
+According to the law, if you call the police for help because of an overdose for yourself or others and they find illegal drugs on you, you could be immune from prosecution.
+These protections are part of Ohio drug laws designed to encourage individuals to seek emergency help without fear of prosecution.

 Process Violations